 Instant Pot Simple Pot Roast is a delicious tender pot roast, and the results are excellent!
-A tender, juicy pot roast with potatoes, carrots, onion, and celery.
-This pressure cooker pot roast is just the right meal for my meat and potatoes loving folks!
+A tender, juicy Instant Pot pot roast with gravy, potatoes and carrots.
+This pressure cooker pot roast is the perfect meal for meat and potatoes loving folks!
 This is how to cook a chuck roast in the Instant Pot.

 Instant Pot Simple Pot Roast